awinabaab/AirBnB_clone_v2/README.md

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

+(Updated 05-01-2025) - This repository now contains the completed student project to build a clone of the AirBnB website.
+This stage implements the integration of a database to manage data storage, using MySQL and SQLAlchemy ORM.
 ---

 <center><h3>Repository Contents by Project Task</h3> </center>